Emtinan98/Backend-Project/README.md

-# Project Name: READ
+# Project Name: MyComics

 ## Idea:

 It is a system to stimulate reading in the community, and points can be collected and competed with other readers

 ## Inspiration:

-- Facilitate reading using the gamifiction strategy
+- Facilitate reading and make it more enjoyable by competing with readers.

 ## List of Services / Features:

-- Display and browse all the content.
+- Display and browse all the Comics.
 - Display and browse all the readers.
 - Every Reader can get point if he write a feedback.
 - A display panel for the top 10 readers